touhidurabir/laravel-seed-extender/README.md

         [ [], [], ], // the seed data itself
         [] // any auto mergeable repetitive data
     )
-    ->run(); // run the seeding process
+    ->throughModel(SomeModelClass::class) // specify if want to run seeding via eloquent model ->withModelEvents() // specific if want to have model events fire when running the seeding process via eloquent model ->run(); // run the seeding process
 ```